 Before you start modifying xorg.conf

-It is important to know what the capabilities of your hardware is before you start.
-It is a good idea to find out maximum resolution, vertical and horizontal sync ranges and have them close at hand for both the monitor and video card.
+It is important to know what the capabilities of your hardware are before you start.
+It is a good idea to find out the maximum resolution, vertical and horizontal sync ranges and have them close at hand for both the monitor and video card.
 Without that information it will be difficult to configure your hardware correctly.

 Monitors running at low resolution

 Often, if you're using a CRT monitor you will find that the video card only seems to have options to display in low resolution mode.
 The trick to this is being able to edit the xorg.conf file in low resolution mode.
 There are two ways this can be done: either in one of the terminal text editors or in the GUI (graphical user interface).
 You can use programs like vi or pico from the command line:

 If you are not familiar with vi or pico, you can use a graphical editor like this: